flash62au/EngineDriver_Home/docs/operation/operation.rst

     :align: right
     :scale: 40 %

-  Depending on the  `Throttle Screen Layout <../configuration/preferences.html#throttle-screen-layout>`_ chosen sliders on the Throttle Screen can be b-directional.
+  Depending on the  `Throttle Screen Layout <../configuration/preferences.html#throttle-screen-layout>`_ chosen sliders on the |T-S| can be b-directional.
 (Switching / Shunting Layouts)

   Switching / Shunting Layouts have 'stationary' (zero speed) at the centre of the slider.
 Dragging your finger along the slider to the right (or up) from the centre will increase the speed of the loco(s) selected for that Throttle *in the forward direction*.
 Dragging your finger along the slider to the left (or down) from the centre will increase the speed of the loco(s) selected for the that Throttle *in the reverse direction*.